-Even though I’d like to think that working & studying at home leaves plenty of time to cook creative, hot lunches, I usually fall back on a reliable favorite, a lightly-toasted quesadilla.
-This version is an incredibly healthy, vegetarian substitute for the classic chicken and cheese combination.
+Even though I’d like to think that working & studying at home leaves plenty of time to cook creative, hot lunches, I usually fall back on a reliable favorite: a lightly-toasted quesadilla.
+This version is an incredibly satisfying vegetarian substitute for the classic chicken and cheese combination.
 Don’t be too skeptical about the sweet potato + black bean combination, it actually works quite well.
-Sauteing the beans with some chopped onion and ground cumin lend the quesadillas a characteristic southwestern flavor, and pairing beans, sweet potatoes, and whole wheat tortillas results in a super-filling lunch.
-Seriously, just three wedges will tide you over for a long time.
+Sauteing the beans with some chopped onion and ground cumin lend the quesadillas a characteristic southwestern flavor, and pairing beans, sweet potatoes, and whole wheat tortillas results in a super-filling (fiber-rich) lunch.

 Two key ideas behind making excellent quesadillas:

 1. Lightly toast the inside surface of the tortilla before flipping and filling it

 I buy the whole wheat tortillas from Trader Joe’s, and while they’re quite soft out of the bag, both sides need to be toasted in order to get a crispy quesadilla shell.
 To do this, I turn the heat on low and let the tortilla sit alone on the skillet over the burner.
 Once it’s lightly browned (but without dark spots), I use a spatula to make a crease and fold the tortilla in half (make sure the toasted side is facing in, so the untoasted side gets exposed to the heat).
 That way both sides get cooked through without any burnt spots.